A study of the Genesis Flood account and related questions. From the Dec 2009 Creation Answers Newsletter.

 If the Noahic Flood really occurred in history as the Bible says, then it would surely have drastically changed planet Earth in many ways.
 I believe there are many indications from geological evidence of a powerful global Flood in the past.
 Thus, confirmations of the global Flood described in Genesis are quite literally right under our feet, in the rocks and fossils.
+To see a blog article on the issue of geological evidence for a global Flood, click here.
 Thus the Flood is not just a story, it is part of our history.
 It is the most severe catastrophic event in nature to ever occur on the Earth.
 More than a natural disaster, the global Flood was a divinely appointed judgement that was important in a Biblical view of history.

 The rationale for the Flood was to judge evil in the world and start civilization over again.
 The means used to cause the Flood are not clear from Scripture.
 I personally believe that somehow God must have intervened in a supernatural way to cause the Flood to occur.
 This miraculous intervention could have taken many forms.
-Some believers have suggested various natural processes that could cause or initiate the Flood, though at the time God chose during Noah’s life.
+Some believers have suggested various natural processes that could cause or initiate the Flood, chosen by God to happen at a time during Noah’s life.
 Scientists want very much to know details of how things took place.
 Indeed a global Flood in Earth history is very significant for understanding the geology of our planet.
 Some details can be discerned from scientific evidence through scientific methods.
 Creationist scientists have been researching various issues about the Flood and geology for years.

 Creationists have a variety of theories to attempt to fill in detail on how the Flood took place so that we can relate it the Earth’s rocks, fossils, and natural resources.
 It is important to not let go of clear Biblical teachings as the science of the Flood is investigated.
 Scripture actually only gives us what could be called a sketchy outline, it takes science to fill in some of the details of the nature of the event.
+There are many scientific details that can be debated.
 Once the Flood was started, much of what happened in terms of its effects can be described by known physical processes such as erosion, volcanism, sedimentation, etc. In my technical papers presented at the International Conference on Creationism in 1998 I argued that impacts from space could have caused some of (not all of) the Flood’s processes.
-This does not limit God’s involvement in an inappropriate way.
-I have never intended to put forward a complete Flood model to scientificially explain everything about the Flood.
-It is my conclusion that impacts could start at approximately the beginning of the Flood and continue for some period of time.
+This does not limit God’s involvement.
+I have never intended to put forward a Flood model to scientificially explain everything about the Flood.
+I suspect impacts in the solar system also happened during the creation week but not for Earth.
+It is my conclusion that impacts from space could start at approximately the beginning of the Flood and continue for some period of time.
 I think this is a possibility within the framework of what Genesis tells us of the Flood.
 The reason for suggesting impacts during the Flood is to explain the abundant geological evidence on Earth for many impacts from space.
-There are over a 150 remnants of craters scattered around the Earth in all types of rock, much of which formed in the Flood.
+There are about 180-190 remnants of craters scattered around the Earth in all types of rock, much of which formed in the Flood.
 A number of well-known creationists in the sciences have supported the general idea of impacts during Noah’s Flood.
 It is important to note that in Genesis what we have is essentially a description of the event from the point of view of Noah.
 Genesis does not give us a detailed technical scientific description of how the Flood took place.
 Genesis does not tell us many details of how it happened.
 But what the Bible does tell us about the Flood is important and reliable.